GP Contract Services: Data Quality Statement

 The data from a number of GP Contract Services are used for direct payment purposes; therefore, GP practices are incentivised to ensure that patients’ medical records are accurate and up-to-date.
 The accuracy of the GP Contract Services data primarily depends on:

-• Manually entered data: For manual data collections, the accuracy and reliability of the counts that GP practices enter in to the CQRS will affect the accuracy of their data.
+- Manually entered data: For manual data collections, and manually adjusted data in CQRS, the accuracy and reliability of the counts that GP practices enter into CQRS will affect the accuracy of their data.
 For example, a member of staff from a GP practice may accidentally enter the wrong number (e.g. 100 instead of 10) when recording the number of vaccinations that their GP practices have administered.

-• Clinical case finding: This is the extent to which patients with certain conditions are identified by GP practices as having these conditions, which consequently results in the extent to which these patients are recorded as having these conditions.
-While this mainly concerns the disease registers that form part of the INLIQ, the same principles apply to core contract components, ESs and vaccination and immunisation programmes.
-For example, the data accuracy for a given ES depends on GP practices identifying the suitable patients who qualify for this service.
+- Clinical case finding: This is the extent to which patients with certain conditions are identified by GP practices and subsequently coded as such.
+The data accuracy for a given ES depends on GP practices identifying the suitable patients who qualify for this service and recording this accurately in the patients' records.

-• Recording of information carried out by other healthcare providers: A number of Core contract components, ESs and vaccination and immunisation programmes include management information counts that concern activity that has been carried out by other healthcare providers (i.e. the activity has been carried out outside of the GP practice).
+- Recording of information carried out by other healthcare providers: A number of Core contract components, ESs and vaccination and immunisation programmes include management information counts that concern activity carried out by other healthcare providers (i.e. the activity has been carried out outside of the GP practice).
 The extent to which this activity is recorded in GP practice clinical systems affects the accuracy of these management information counts.

 Winter 2021-22; drug reference set coding issue